180D-FW-2021/Team6/OCR/readme.md

 EasyOCR code (print text to console, and also show coordinates and success rate (detailed_ocr.py) Pytesseract simple code print text to console, with simple preprocessing that helps sometimes)

-To do: More advanced preprocessing to use along with Pytesseract
+To do: More advanced preprocessing to use along with Pytesseract (see Preprocessing_Tesseract folder)